 After one too many nights of indulging in all that Las Vegas has to offer, a little rest and relaxation is a must.
 Luckily, Sin City is bursting with spas offering a variety of unique services and amenities, sure to speed up your recovery and get you back out on the town.

 If there’s one spa that stays true to Vegas’s signature over-the-top style it’s the impressive Qua Baths & Spa.
 This 50,000-square-foot spa features three Roman baths, a Laconium Room (a fancy sauna), a Crystal Body Art Room—for the application of Swarovski crystals, because, Vegas—and an Arctic Ice Room, where snow actually falls from the ceiling.
-In honour of Caesars’ 50th anniversary, the spa is offering the Golden Goddess Cleopatra facial for the rest of the year—24-carat gold is incorporated into the treatment through various face and hand masks.

 This trendy spot is geared toward a younger crowd thanks to its reasonable prices—50-minute facials start at USD $130—and unique amenities including customized aromatherapy with every service and the option to choose the music during your treatment (you can actually hook your iPod into the speakers).
 Spa-goers can also kick back in the super-cool Himalayan salt therapy cave, said to offer relief for various respiratory and skin conditions.